 - Lucien de Barenton, Count de Chretien, in Vonda McIntyre's The Moon and the Sun.
 A sharp-witted, cosmopolitan seventeenth-century aristocrat with a colorful love life, who respects all of his girlfriends as people and eventually settles down with the heroine.

 - Fitz Kreiner from the Doctor Who Expanded Universe novels.
 He at one point has three girlfriends at the same time, but other than that is nothing but sweet and lovely to all of them.
 He once justified deflowering a naive ingenue with the fact that his mum always told him that if someone is sad, you should try to cheer them up.
 He starts off as more of a Fairly Attractive Lech, though.
 One novel features this scene, which gives one the impression he's an intentional example of this trope:

 Fitz rubbed his aching knuckles.
 ‘If there’s one thing I can't stand it’s bullies.
 Especially people who bully women.’

-Carlos Ramirez of The Dresden Files is the resident The Casanova, but is unfailingly polite to all women.
+- Carlos Ramirez is the resident The Casanova, but is unfailingly polite to all women.
 He's also a virgin, to the amusement of everyone present.

 Live Action TV

-The peeping "incident" was actually one full season before the end of the series and it happened on a White Star not in Earth Dome.
-His last appearance in the series in broadcast order implies he got to get jiggy with Lyta Alexander, who five years earlier had replied to his proposition with something along the lines of: not even if you were the last male in the Universe, and the salvation of the Universe dependent on it.
-Of course, in between she'd done some Boldly Coming with Kosh, at least in heavy subtext.
+- G'Kar from Babylon 5 after some Character Development.
+The ending of the series implies that his patience paid off.
+His last appearance in the series in broadcast order implies he got to get jiggy with Lyta Alexander, who five years earlier had replied to his proposition with something along the lines of "not even if you were the last male in the Universe, and the salvation of the Universe dependent on it."
+Of course, in between he'd become much less of a Jerk Ass and she'd done some Boldly Coming with Kosh, at least in heavy subtext.